larsjuvik/json-sharpener/README.md

 Sharpen your JSON files with `json-sharpener` - a CLI tool for easy conversions to `C#` classes.

+## Overview

+- `json-sharpener` - the core library for parsing JSON to C#
+- `json-sharpener-terminal` - terminal parser that uses the core library
+- `json-sharpener-wasm` - a WebAssembly wrapper around the core library
+- `json-sharpener-web` - website that uses the WebAssembly core library

 ## Run :rocket:

 ### Terminal